Alex Brooker: Personal life

 Brooker was born in Croydon.
 He was born with congenital abnormalities of his hands and arm, and a twisted right leg which had to be amputated when he was a baby.
 He now wears a prosthetic leg.

 In 2014 Brooker married accountant Lynsey, and the couple have two daughters.
+The family live in Huddersfield, West Yorkshire.

 Brooker is a supporter of Arsenal F.C., appearing regularly on the Footballistically Arsenal podcast.

 Charity

 In May 2014, Brooker fronted a campaign called "End The Awkward" by disability charity Scope, which used comedy to shine a light on the awkwardness that many people feel about disability.
 Brooker appeared in three advertisements guiding viewers through awkward situations that they may encounter with a disabled person.

 In September 2012, Brooker won The Million Pound Drop Live with Josh Widdicombe playing for Echoes Foundation, Scope Joseph's Goal.

 Brooker is the official ambassador of UK-based charity Legs4Africa.